-The same pro-corporate calculations are being made in the four other BRICS, although their leaders did regularly posture about the need for larger northern industrial country emissions cuts.
+The same pro-corporate calculations are being made in the four other BRICS, although their leaders did sometimes posture about the need for larger northern industrial country emissions cuts.
 However, the crucial processes in which UN climate regulatory language was hammered out climaxed in Durban in December 2011 in a revealing manner.
 'The Durban Platform was promising because of what it did not say,' bragged US State Department adviser Trevor Houser to the New York Times.
 'There is no mention of historic responsibility or per capita emissions.
 There is no mention of economic development as the priority for developing countries.
-There is no mention of a difference between developed and developing country action.^{'61} The Durban deal squashed poor countries' ability to defend against climate disaster.
-With South African foreign minister Maite Nkoana-Mashabane in the chair, the climate summit confirmed this century's climate-related deaths of what will be more than 180 million Africans, according to Christian Aid.
+There is no mention of a difference between developed and developing country action.'
+50 The Durban COP17 deal squashed poor countries' ability to defend against climate disaster.
+With South African foreign minister Maite Nkoana-Mashabane chairing, the climate summit confirmed this century's climate-related deaths of what will be more than 180 million Africans, according to Christian Aid.
 Already 400 000 people die each year from climate-related chaos due to catastrophes in agriculture, public health and 'frankenstorms'.
 And climate was not exceptional when it came to the BRICS approach to environmental preservation.
-The 2012 Columbia and Yale University Environmental Performance Index showed that aside from Brazil, the other BRICS states have been decimating their - and the earth's - ecology at the most rapid rate of any group of countries, with Russia and South Africa near the bottom of world stewardship rankings.62
+The 2012 Columbia and Yale University Environmental Performance Index showed that four BRICS states (not Brazil) have been decimating their - and the earth's - ecology at the most rapid rate of any group of countries, with Russia and South Africa near the bottom of world stewardship rankings.
+51